EU eyes visa retaliation to halt migrant influx from Belarus

 Around 1,400 people who entered Poland without authorization are being held in guarded centers for foreigners.
 The nationalist government alleges that some migrants have ties to terrorist and criminal groups and pose a security threat.

 Polish authorities are also sending text messages to mobile phones in the border area.
 “The Polish border is sealed.
 BLR (Belarus) authorities told you lies.
 Go back to Minsk!
-Don’t take any pills from Belarusian soldiers. https://tiny.pl/9rq4b,” the messages read.
+Don’t take any pills from Belarusian soldiers,” the messages read.

-A link to the Interior Ministry’s website explains in English, Arabic, French, Russian and Polish that the border with Belarus is heavily guarded and that crossing it “illegally and destroying border security measures may result in imprisonment.”

 “It is important that we are firm towards Lukashenko, but it is also important that we show that this is a European border.
 It’s not only a Polish border,” she said.

-In Lithuania, meanwhile, 63 people were refused entry from Belarus overnight in the biggest number of migrant arrivals on a single day this month, the interior ministry said.
+In Lithuania, 63 people were refused entry from Belarus overnight in the biggest number of migrant arrivals on a single day this month.
 The Baltic country has been a favored target of Lukashenko since key Belarus opposition figures fled there last year.

 More than 4,000 people have tried to cross the border since August.
-Lithuania has started building a fence along its 678-kilometer (424-mile) border with Belarus and hopes to finish it by April 2022.
+Lithuania has started building a fence along its 678-kilometer (424-mile) border with Belarus.

 Monika Scislowska reported from Warsaw, Poland.
 Liudas Dapkus contributed to this report from Vilnius, Lithuania.